-5. Email a single pdf of the protocol and required documents to Dr. Diane Bennett, Director of Grants and Research (email@example.com).
+5. Email a the protocol and required documents as a single pdf to Dr. Diane Bennett, Director of Grants and Research (firstname.lastname@example.org).
 Make sure to include the signed cover page, the informed consent form, CITI human subjects research training completion reports for all faculty, students, and staff involved in the research, and any surveys or instruments to be used, any letters of commitment from external research sites.

 6. If you have questions, call the Grants and Research office at (715) 425-3195 or email email@example.com.